-Table 27.
-DPS in current operating conditions: compliance with the target values, considering different meteorological years ( : in compliance; : not in compliance).
+Table 32.
+DPS in "transitional" and "new" operating conditions: compliance with the target values, considering different meteorological years (:: in compliance; :: not in compliance).

 Meteorological year

 Air quality target 2010 2011 2012

 PM 2.5 annual

 As annual

 Cd annual

 Ni annual